 Theatre and Dance 301, Introduction to Theatre

 Theatre and Dance 317D, Theatre History since the 18th Century

 II.
 A two-semester sequence in Fiction (CRW 325F, Fiction Writing; CRW 340F, Short Story Workshop) or Poetry (CRW 325P, Poetry Writing; CRW 340P, Poetry Workshop).

 During the first year in the program, each Creative Writing Certificate student will enroll in a fall 325-level course and a spring 340-level course.
 Special sections of these courses will be reserved exclusively for certificate students.

-IV.
+III.
 Three semester hours of advanced coursework in the student’s sequence genre, or three hours of upper-division coursework in a second genre from the list below.

 Creative Writing 325, Topics in Creative Writing

 Theatre and Dance 325, Playwriting II